66 Yachts for Mediterranean Charter in Italy >>>

 19th century to the early 20th

-Following the liberation of Italy and the rise of the Resistance, the country abolished the monarchy and reinstated democracy.
+Following Italy’s liberation and the rise of the Resistance, the country abolished the monarchy and reinstated democracy.
 The nation enjoyed a prolonged economic boom despite periods of social turmoil.
 Italy has an advanced economy.
 It has a very high level of human development and is among the top countries for life expectancy.
-As a reflection of its fabulous cultural wealth, Italy is home to 53 spectacular World Heritage Sites.
+As a reflection of its fabulous cultural wealth, Italy is home to 55 spectacular World Heritage Sites.